 Shoemaker Hall addresses must include the floor letter E or W before the mailbox number.
 North Shoemaker Hall addresses must include the letter “N” before the number.

-All residence hall students have easy access to three newspapers through the Collegiate Readership Program including the Minneapolis Star Tribune, USA Today, and the St. Cloud Times.
-Free newspapers are delivered to every residential community Monday-Friday for our students.
+All residence hall students have easy access to two newspapers through the Collegiate Readership Program including the USA Today, and the St. Cloud Times.
+Free newspapers will be delivered to a central location on our campus.
 This is a great resource for class projects and to keep up-to-date with current events. www.usatodaycollege.com

 - Sand volleyball court behind Mitchell Hall